Overactive Bladder (OAB) Symptoms

 Overactive bladder (OAB) is a condition that is characterized by sudden, involuntary contraction of the muscle in the wall of the urinary bladder.
-This results in a sudden and unstoppable need to urinate (urinary urgency), even though the bladder may only contain a small amount of urine.
-Key features are the sudden urge to void along with urinary frequency (voiding < 2 hour intervals).
+This results in a sudden, compelling need to urinate that is difficult to suppress (urinary urgency), even though the bladder may only contain a small amount of urine.
+The key symptom is sudden urge to void (urgency) with or without urgency urinary incontinence, often associated with urinary frequency (voiding 8 or more times per day) and nocturia (awakening one or more times at night to void).
 Irritating fluids, such as caffeinated beverages (coffee, tea), spicy foods, and alcohol can worsen the symptoms.
 It is common for those affected to compensate for OAB by toilet mapping, fluid restriction, and timed voiding.
 There is no pain, burning, or blood in the urine with OAB.

-Overactive bladder coupled with urinary leakage (inability to suppress the urge to void) is also referred to as urge incontinence and is a form of urinary incontinence (unintentional loss of urine).
-Another common type of urinary incontinence is called stress incontinence, which is caused by anatomic weakness in the structures that prevent the bladder from leaking.
-Such patients will leak with coughing, straining, jumping, or other physical activity that contracts the abdominal muscles.
+Overactive bladder coupled with urinary leakage (inability to suppress the urge to void) is also referred to as urgency urinary incontinence.
+Another common type of urinary incontinence is called stress incontinence, which is caused by weakness in the pelvic floor muscles that surround and support the bladder and urethra.
+The symptom of stress incontinence is leakage when coughing, straining, jumping, or with other physical activity that increase the pressure in the abdomen (Valsalva).
 Treatment for stress incontinence is very different than urge incontinence.
-Stress incontinence is treated with methods that support the weakened support structures, including Kegel exercises, urethral bulking agents, and urethral mesh surgery to strengthen the pelvic floor muscles.
-In some, there can be a combination of urge and stress incontinence (mixed incontinence).
+In some individuals, there can be a combination of urge and stress incontinence (mixed incontinence).
+Often, the most bothersome condition is treated first in individuals with mixed urinary incontinence.
 In general, urinary incontinence is more common in women compared to men.

 |Symptoms||OAB||Stress Urinary Incontinence|